MarkLehoczky/gherkin-processor/README.md

 # Save the processed Gherkin object to a file with Gherkin syntax
 save(gherkin, "user_login.feature", "GHERKIN")
-# Save the processed Gherkin object to a file with Json syntax
+# Save the processed Gherkin object to a file with JSON syntax
 save(gherkin, "user_login.json", "JSON")
 ```